-The Directors have pleasure in presenting the twenty-sixth Annual Report and theaudited accounts of the Company for the year ended 31st March 2018.
+The Directors have pleasure in presenting the twenty ninth annual report and theaudited accounts for the year ended 31st March 2021.

 1. COMPANY PERFORMANCE

 The Company registered sales of 29.3 lakh units of two wheelers in 2020-21.

 2020-21 tested the strength of the very fundamentals of India its institutionsadministrative and healthcare system and even its social moral and economic fibre.
 Thechoices between lives and livelihood needed to be made every day by individual citizensorganizations institutions and the entire administrative system.
 The nationwide 42 daylockdown a key response led to GDP contraction of 24% in the first quarter.
 But with theeasing of the active cases and the Government intervening with multiple initiativesrecovery in Quarter 2 was ahead of estimates with a 7% GDP decline instead of theestimated 11% decline.
 The Q3 & Q4 saw the GDP return to positive territory postinggains of 0.5% and 1.6% bringing the full year to a 7.5% decline.

 The domestic two wheeler industry declined by 13% in 2020-21 over 18% decline during2019-20.
 The two wheeler industry saw sharp changes in growth momentum over the quarters.Q1 2020-21 contracted due to the pandemic with a 74% decline and when the markets openedup registered 0% growth in Q2 13% in Q3 and 24% growth in Q4.

 Compared to 2W industry decline of 13% Company's performance in domestic was at 10%decline in sales volume of 2020-21.